adagio130/note/IELTS/6min/System interview.md

 1. descript the system's function
 2. ask interviewer which part is the most concern
 3. list the use cases
-4. clarifying the numbers
+4. specify some key metrics
 	1. how many users
 	2. number of songs
-	3.
+	3. storage capacity( the size of  songs)
+	4. replication
+5.